home-assistant/home-assistant.io/source/_integrations/tesla.markdown

 - Device tracker - to track location of your car
 - Lock - Door lock, rear trunk lock, front trunk (frunk) lock and charger door lock.
 Enables you to control Tesla's door, trunks and charger door lock
 - Climate - HVAC control.
 Allow you to control (turn on/off, set target temperature) your Tesla's HVAC system.
 Also enables preset modes to enable or disable max defrost mode `defrost` or `normal` operation mode.
 - Switch - Charger and max range switch to allow you to start/stop charging and set max range charging.
 Update switch to allow you to disable polling of vehicles to conserve battery.
 Sentry mode switch to enable or disable Sentry mode.
+Heated Steering Wheel switch to toggle the Heated Steering Wheel.
+- Select - Control Heated Seets - Off, Low, Medium, High.

 {% include integrations/config_flow.md %}